 Fortunately, it’s relatively easier to stay under the cliff for those who rely on an investment portfolio for income.
 When you are before 59-1/2, you’re primarily spending money from your taxable accounts.
 A large part of the money withdrawn is your own savings; the rest is interest, dividends, and capital gains.
 Spending your own savings isn’t income.
 If you withdraw $60k to live on, your MAGI isn’t $60k.
 It’s probably less than $30k.

 When you supplement your income with part-time self-employment, you still have the option to contribute to pre-tax traditional 401k, IRA, and HSA.
 Those pre-tax contributions lower your MAGI, which helps you stay under the 400% FPL cliff when necessary.

 100% and 138% FPL Cliff

-In order to qualify for premium subsidy for buying insurance from the exchange, you must have income above 100% FPL.
+In order to qualify for a premium subsidy for buying health insurance from the exchange, you must have income above 100% FPL.
 In states that expanded Medicaid to 138% FPL, you must also not qualify for Medicaid, which means you must have MAGI above 138% FPL.

 These are checked only at the time of enrollment.
 Once you get in, you’re not punished if your income unexpectedly ends up below 100% or 138% of FPL.
 If you see your income next year is at risk of falling below 100% or 138% FPL when you enroll, tell the exchange you’re planning to convert some money from your Traditional 401k or Traditional IRA to Roth.
 That’ll raise your income.

 If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
 Learn how to find an independent advisor, pay for advice, and only the advice.